 Chicago Surgical Error Lawyer

 Surgical errors occur when the surgical team fails in their legal duty to provide a reasonable standard of medical care to a patient.
 This could include operating on the wrong part of the body, leaving instruments inside the patient’s body, making errors in giving medications, or causing an infection by failing to properly maintain cleanliness.
-If you have been harmed by a surgical error, you may be eligible for compensation.
+If you have been harmed by a surgical error, our surgical malpractice attorney can help you secure compensation.

 When you undergo a surgical procedure, you expect that your health care providers will take care of you.
 You’re placing yourself in a vulnerable position — relying on your surgical team to keep you safe.